Wanindu Hasaranga: International career

+Early years

 Hasaranga was named to Sri Lanka's One Day International (ODI) squad for their series against Zimbabwe.
 He made his ODI debut for Sri Lanka against Zimbabwe on 2 July 2017.
 In his debut match, he took the final three Zimbabwe wickets in the innings in three consecutive deliveries, becoming the youngest bowler to take a hat-trick on debut in an ODI.
 He was also the third debutant in ODI history to claim a hat-trick after Bangladeshi Taijul Islam and South African Kagiso Rabada.
 He also became the first leg-spinner to take a hat-trick in ODI history.

 In May 2018, Hasaranga was one of 33 cricketers to be awarded a national contract by Sri Lanka Cricket ahead of the 2018–19 season.
 In August 2019, he was named in Sri Lanka's Twenty20 International (T20I) squad for their series against New Zealand.
 He made his T20I debut for Sri Lanka, against New Zealand, on 1 September 2019.

 In September 2019, Hasaranga was included as the only specialist spinner for the Pakistan series in Pakistan, where many major players withdrew from the team due to security concerns.
 During the T20I series, he took eight wickets, where Sri Lanka dominated against Pakistan.
 Sri Lanka won all three matches and whitewashed Pakistan for the first time.
 It was Sri Lanka's first ever series win against Pakistan in a T20I bilateral series.
 Sri Lanka went on to win the final T20I match by 13 runs, winning the series 3–0.
 It was the first time in a three-match T20I series that Sri Lanka had won 3–0, and the first time that Pakistan had been whitewashed.
 Due to his match winning all round performances, Hasaranga was adjudged as man of the match in the third T20I as well as was adjudged player of the series.